simonmichael/hledger_site/src/ledger.md

 ## Interoperating tips

-The core of hledger's and Ledger's journal formats is the same, so you can use both tools on the same files, if you avoid syntax that is specific to one or the other.
+The core of hledger's and Ledger's journal formats is the same, so you can use both tools on the same files, if you are careful to avoid tool-specific features.

+When you can't avoid tool-specific syntax, you can put it in separate tool-specific files, and have both of these [include](hledger.md#include-directive) a shared common file.
+(Eg 2023.ledger and 2023.hledger, both including 2023.journal).

+A third approach is to do a one-way conversion to a new file, using whatever edits and transformations are necessary, and automate it as much as possible (with sed, perl, Emacs macros, or similar), so you can redo the conversion when needed, perhaps incrementally.

 ### Ledger to hledger

-However if you are a long-time Ledger user, you will certainly have Ledger-specific syntax, so for most Ledger users the quickest way to tap into hledger reports is some variant of
+Most Ledger users will have at least some Ledger-specific syntax, so the quickest way  to tap into hledger reports may be:

 ```
 $ ledger print --raw | hledger -f- CMD